isomerpages/ago-corp/Resources/news-and-events/_posts/2024-07-08-post-Visit to State Audit Office of Vietnam.md

 was accompanied by Mr Ian Tan, Deputy Chief of Mission and Counsellor for Singapore Embassy to Hanoi.</p>
 <p>During the visit, the AGO delegation also participated in an international
-conference, “The role of Supreme Audit Institutions (SAIs) in Combatting Corruption for the Advancement of Transparency, Public Integrity, and Good Governance”.
+conference titled, “The role of Supreme Audit Institutions (SAIs) in Combatting Corruption for the Advancement of Transparency, Public Integrity, and Good Governance”.
 The conference involved plenary and panel sessions, where various speakers and participants exchanged knowledge of the local laws